anil-ai2/devops-cloud/mini-project/mini-project.md

 cloud-nuke aws --dry-run        # check the list of resources that will be removed , WITHOUT ACTUALLY DELETING cloud_nuke aws      # delete all the  resources
 ```

+### login to AWS console and make sure nothing is left out
+* login to EC2 dashboard and make sure nothing is avaialble in any regions
+* login to VPC dahsboard and make sure nothing is left out (Especially NAT Gateways, Elastic IPs)

+## Thats all "ALL THE BEST"